-7.1.3.
+7.1.5.
 Macro Example (Ceramic.apm)

-This macro example is an annotated version of the macro Ceramic.apm, one of the application macros distributed with Aphelion (available in the <Aphelion Installation Path>Wacros32-40).
+This macro example is an annotated version of the macro Ceramic.apm, one of the application macros distributed with Aphelion (in <Aphelion Installation Path>\ExamplesWacros\BasicScript\Processing).
 In this macro, the goal is to: